jholguinx/wordpress-hq/README.txt

 where you would like to display the bookings process.
 The system will automatically resize the iFrame on this page.

-Step 5: Due to an incompatibility with Safari and Opera browsers, the domain name of the iframe has to be updated.
-You will need to add an A record in your DNS records where the value is the name of your tenant.
-For example if your link is rentals.caagcrm.com the value for the A record has to be “rentals” and the IP address will be dependent on your installation:

-America: 45.79.176.147
-Europe: 45.77.139.237
-Asia: 139.162.35.27

-Once you have created the A record on your domain you will receive an SSL error.
-Please create a support ticket inside the HQ application so our team can proceed with the installation.

 == Frequently Asked Questions ==

 == Changelog ==